 An electrical system consists of the service, distribution, wiring and convenience outlets (switches, lights and receptacles).
 Our examination of the electrical system includes the exposed and accessible wiring, service panels, subpanels, overcurrent protection devices, light fixtures and all accessible wall receptacles.
 We look for adverse conditions such as improper installation of aluminum wiring, lack of grounding, overfusing, exposed wiring, open-air wire splices, reversed polarity and defective GFCIs.
 The hidden nature of the electrical wiring prevents inspection of every length of wire.
 Telephone, video, audio, security system and other low voltage wiring is not included in this inspection.
 We recommend you have the seller demonstrate the serviceability of these systems to you.
-The following components were inspected:

-7.1 ELECTRICAL SYSTEM SPECIFICATIONS
+6.1 ELECTRICAL SYSTEM SPECIFICATIONS

 The voltage is 120/240 single phase three wire service.
 The power is delivered to this building via an underground service lateral.
 The amperage rating of this service is 200.
-Copper wire is used for all 120 volt circuits.
-Aluminum is used for some of the 240 volt circuits.
+Copper wire is used throughout the building.
 Non-metallic sheathed cable (Romex) is the type of wiring used throughout the house.
 The grounding of the service is provided by two driven rods.

-7.2 UNDERGROUND SERVICE LATERAL
+6.2 UNDERGROUND SERVICE LATERAL